 Investment Risk.
-When you sell your Shares of the Fund, they could be worth less than what you paid for them.
+When you sell your Shares, they could be worth less than what you paid for them.
+Therefore, you may lose money by investing in the Fund.
 The Fund could lose money due to short-term market movements and over longer periods during market downturns.
 Securities may decline in value due to factors affecting securities markets generally or particular asset classes or industries represented in the markets.
-The value of a security may decline due to general market conditions, economic trends or events that are not specifically related to the issuer of the security or to factors that affect a particular industry or group of industries.
+The value of a security may decline due to general market conditions, economic trends or events that are not specifically related to the issuer of the security, such as geopolitical events and environmental disasters.
+The value of a security may also decline due to factors that affect a particular industry or group of industries.
 During a general downturn in the securities markets, multiple asset classes may be negatively affected.
 Therefore, you may lose money by investing in the Fund.